dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

           image: YOUR_IMAGE_GOES_HERE:YOUR_IMAGE_VERSION
 ```

-Alternatively, you can annotate your pods, telling Dapr which containers are pluggable components, like in the example below:
+Alternatively, you can annotate your pods, telling Dapr which containers within that pod are pluggable components, like in the example below:

 ```yaml
 apiVersion: apps/v1